tessel/gprs-sim900/README.md

 ###GPRS sim-900 AT Commands

 The GPRS module follows the sim-900 AT command structure.
 The full documentation can be found here: [SIM-900 AT Command Manual](http://wm.sim.com/upfile/2013424141114f.pdf).

+You can control the GPRS module from the command line using the `command-line.js` example in the `examples/` directory.
+For example, you can check if your Tessel is connected to a network by running `AT+GCATT?`.

 ###Hardware overview/setup
 The GPRS module requries some setup in hardware in order to function properly.
 The image below highlights portions of the module users may need to configure.